Maloney warns EPA could side with GE

 In a letter to the EPA, Maloney and five other members of Congress who represent areas adjacent to the Hudson River urged the agency not to declare an end to the cleanup, which has already cost GE billions of dollars.

 “Continuing to live with this legacy of pollution and its impact on achieving waterfront community and economic development is not an acceptable path forward,” they wrote.
 “Leaving such a large amount of polluted sediment behind will delay the river’s full recovery by decades, limit future restoration opportunities, restrict deep-draft shipping in the river and Champlain Canal, and prevent communities from making long-term economic redevelopment plans.”

-In a statement, the EPA’s Region 2 office said the agency continues its review and “hopes to come to some conclusions in the near term.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+In a statement, the EPA’s Region 2 office said the agency continues its review and “hopes to come to some conclusions in the near term.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.